Discussion paper on the review of the Physical Activities Regulations

 Pumped Storage Hydroelectric Facilities

-by Doug Shaigec, 2 months agoThe current inclusion of "hydroelectric generating facilities with a production capacity of 200 MW or more" in the Project List is too broad, in terms of encompassing pumped storage hydroelectric (PSH) projects that may have a production capacity of greater than 200 MW, but not have potential to cause adverse environmental effects in areas of federal jurisdiction.
+by Doug Shaigec, over 1 year agoThe current inclusion of "hydroelectric generating facilities with a production capacity of 200 MW or more" in the Project List is too broad, in terms of encompassing pumped storage hydroelectric (PSH) projects that may have a production capacity of greater than 200 MW, but not have potential to cause adverse environmental effects in areas of federal jurisdiction.

 For example, closed-loop PSH projects that involve the development of new "dryland" reservoirs (constructed on lands where no existing watercourse is present) do not have the potential for non-negligible adverse changes to fish and fish habitat, or aquatic species as defined in the...
 Continue reading